onepiecejs/generator-onepiece/README.md

 generator-onepiece
 ==================

-scaffold out your own real-time app using the generator-onepiece
+In a world: scaffold out your own real-time app with our accumulated best practice.

 ## Usage

 ## Generators